vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Boxen plot of the text length by source

-The following figure shows a boxen plot of the text length discriminated by the source of Twitter posting.
+The following figure shows a boxen plot of the text length discriminated by the source of Twitter posting, from which one can clearly notice that...

 ![logo](images/19_textlen_boxen_source.png)

 ### Distribution of the number of words

-The next figure shows the number of words distribution in the whole dataset instances.
+The next figure shows the number of words distribution in the whole dataset instances, that seems to be made up of two independent distributions.
+Remarkably, there seems to be some spikes in the word's count distribution.

 ![logo](images/20_numberwords_dist.png)

 ### Unique words

 The following figure shows a distribution of the unique words for each instance present in this dataset in terms of the sources of Twitter posting.
+Interestingly, the shape of each source of Twitter posting seems to similar to the others.

 ![logo](images/21_uniquewords_dist.png)